Zilliqa/dev-portal-old/docs/exchanges/exchange-key-whitelisting.md

 ## Preparing the Machine

-Before you start, please ensure below is done.
+Sample instructions to be followed for launch are provided below for both modes.
-- Share the static ip address of the node with zilliqa support team in order to whitelist the IP address in zilliqa lookups and seedpubs nodes.
+- Generate and Share the public key of the node with the Zilliqa support team to whitelist the node in the Zilliqa lookups and seedpubs nodes.
-- Choose and note down a port you wish to reserve for your seed node to communicate on.This step is critical, as failing to provide the correct port will result in failure.
+- Choose and note down a port you wish to reserve for your seed node to communicate on.
+This step is critical, as failing to provide the correct port will result in failure.
+If you wish not to open the listener port because of security reasons then we have P2PSeed key-based whitelisting feature.
+A Node operating in P2PSeed key-based whitelisting can operate in client-server mode.
-- The static ip address and port of choice have to be shared with zilliqa team in KYC form.
+- The static ip address and port of choice have to be shared with the Zilliqa team in the KYC form.
 ### Docker Setup

 We highly recommend using [Docker](https://docker.com) to set up a seed node, as we provide a tested, production-ready image for your use.
-If you have not yet setup docker, please follow the instructions on the [official documentation](https://docs.docker.com/install/).
+If you have not yet set up docker, please follow the instructions on the [official documentation](https://docs.docker.com/install/).

 Once you have set up Docker, you may proceed to download the configuration tarball for the mainnet: